 Sharing of electronic support records:

 Your support plan and/or details about your support are kept within your service.
-Our local electronic systems (such as Quarriers SharePoint, Charity Log, and Evolution systems etc.) enable your record to be shared with organisations directly involved in your support such as:
+Our local electronic systems (such as Quarriers SharePoint and Charity Log) enable your record to be shared with organisations directly involved in your support such as:

 - GP practices

 - community services such as community nursing teams, rehabilitation services and other out of hospital services

 - urgent care organisations, minor injury units or out of hours services

 - palliative care hospitals and services

 - any other third sector organisation directly involved in your support